-Stevens left the medium-security ward at the Henry Rongomai Bennett Centre, where he was being treated under a compulsory care order for paranoid schizophrenia, on March 8, 2015 and did not return for 45 minutes.
+Stevens left the medium-security ward at the Henry Rongomau Bennett Centre, where he was being treated under a compulsory care order for paranoid schizophrenia, on March 8, 2015, and did not return for 45 minutes.

 The next morning the Waikato District Health Board psychiatrist, whose identity is suppressed, was not informed about the breach.

 The psychiatrist said during questioning from Richard Fowler, QC, the lawyer acting for the family, the failure to be notified of the March 8 breach of leave was concerning.

 "Given that it is your view that you ought to have been told and you were concerned about that, if you had been told you would have revisited Nicky's unescorted leave arrangements wouldn't you?"
 Fowler said.

 "Absolutely," the psychiatrist said.

 The March 8 AWOL preceded an incident of continuous leave by Stevens the next morning which when later reviewed on CCTV footage showed him frequently coming in and out of the Henry Rongomau Bennett Centre at Waikato Hospital.